It can cause meningitis and/or septicaemia. If you suspect meningitis or septicaemia - get medical help immediately.

 The course of symptoms

 The symptoms usually develop quickly, over a few hours or so.
 Symptoms can occur in any order and not all may occur.
 Sometimes symptoms develop more slowly, over a few days.
 The symptoms may suggest a less serious illness at first.
 For example, fever, headaches and vomiting are common with many viral illnesses such as flu.
 Therefore, even if you think it was flu to start with, if symptoms become worse then it may be meningitis or septicaemia.
-See also separate leaflet called Meningitis Symptoms Checklist.
+See also the separate leaflet called Meningitis Symptoms Checklist.

 What is the treatment for meningococcal infection?